 Small wins and losses effectively cancel themselves out.
 Big losses are excluded by our strict money management process so that leaves us with the big wins and that’s the key driver of portfolio growth.

-Members occasionally ask me for more information about how we construct and manage a portfolio of stocks, so I briefly outline the process below for you.
+Members often ask me for more information about how we construct a smaller more manageable portfolio of stocks, so I briefly outline the process below for you.

 With the Stockradar model portfolio service you gain access to a live 24/7 Share Trade Tracker with a comprehensive trade sheet and a ‘dashboard’ that breaks down your share-trading performance into one simple view.